Skip to Main Content

 El Camino Real's Fine-Dining Anchor

 The stretch of El Camino Real running through Atherton and into Redwood City has always carried a certain remove from the coastal restaurant circuits that define Bay Area food culture.
-There are no Michelin clusters here, no late-night bar scenes bleeding into the next block.
 Selby's occupies that remove deliberately, sitting at 3001 El Camino Real as the Peninsula's clearest argument that serious American cooking does not require a San Francisco zip code.
-For a broader picture of where Selby's fits among the area's dining options, see our full Atherton restaurants guide.

-The room reads as a specific kind of American luxury: dark wood, leather, scale that signals occasion without the sterility of a hotel grand-room.
+The room reads as American luxury: dark wood, leather, and scale that signals occasion without sterility.
 Walking in, you register immediately that this is a place built around a certain version of California life, the Peninsula version, where old money and tech money have arrived at a shared aesthetic of studied understatement.
 The dining room does not announce itself.
 It simply holds the evening.

 Where Farm-to-Table Landed, and What It Looks Like Now